huwlloyd-mmu/intro-to-c-/week2notes.md

 In the example above, the created an instance of __Person__ by calling the constructor, and saving this new instance in a variable of type 'Person'.
 This is fine, but under the hood there is a lot going on here -- the assignment isn't as simple as it looks and involves termporary objects being created and destroyed, and extra code (copy constructors) being called.
 There is a more efficient way to construct objects using the __new__ operator.

-The new operator is used to call a constructor, and return a __pointer__ to the new object.
+The new operator calls a constructor, and returns a __pointer__ to the new object.
 A pointer is basically an address in memory.
 Pointers can be a tricky concept, especially when they are used to construct arrays, or manipulate memory directly, but when used to refer to class objects they are reasonably straightforward.
 Here's the example above, rewritten to use pointers.

 ```c++
 #include "person.h"